N-Back Challenge Logo

 Track progress and provide encouragement.
 In addition to thinking about incentives, you should track each student’s progress.
 Upon noticing that one of your students is not advancing, investigate.
 It could be that she merely needs a motivational nudge to resume practicing.
 Indeed, a common mistake among students is to assume that the goal, during n-back training, is to achieve a high n-back level.
 In fact, this assumption is not just wrong, but counterproductive: Not only might it tempt students to look for mnemonic techniques, which would undermine the effectiveness of the training, but it would also set them up for needless disappointment and frustration.
 You can help such students by clarifying that there’s only one thing that matters during n-back training: making a maximum mental effort at all times.
 Indeed, according to research by Carol Dweck and others, what works particularly well with students is to metaphorically frame the brain as a “muscle” which grows stronger with use.
 A second reason why a student’s progress might stall is that she is struggling to understand the game mechanics.
 In that case, have her paraphrase her interpretation of what she is supposed to do during each round of dual n-back, then gently correct her understanding.
 In addition, encourage her to visit the advanced settings and temporarily turn on instant button feedback.
 It allows students who struggle with the game mechanics to quickly figure them out via trial and error.

 Form teams to foster friendly competition.
 Consider injecting some competitive spirit into the mix by dividing your class into groups, having each come up with a creative team name, and then inviting them to compete against each other during the program.
-For example, as per the rules you’ll design for this competition, the winner could be whichever team manages to complete the 20-Day Challenge first.
+For example, as per your rules for this competition, the winner could be whichever team manages to complete the 20-Day Challenge first.
 Or it could be the team that manages to achieve the highest individual completion rate within 30 calendar days of training.
 Or the team that simply manages, in aggregate, to complete the most sessions within a certain time frame.
 Ideally, tie a fun reward to winning the competition.
 Then publicly track progress across teams to keep stoking the competitive fire.

 One final piece of advice: The N-Back Challenge is free for students who stick to the program.
 Students who delay sessions, however, are asked to contribute a “coffee.”
 If you anticipate that some students will indeed delay a few sessions, and you would like to keep the program free for them regardless, encourage them to use the Share feature in the Settings view to invite each other, instead of simply going ahead and downloading the app from the app stores right away.
 That way, both the student who shares the app and the student who accepts the invitation receive a free coffee.
 If that’s not enough, students can earn additional free coffees by inviting other friends and family.
 (Note that dual n-back training is also well-suited to fight age-related cognitive decline, so you might anyway want to encourage your students to share the app with their parents and grandparents.)